Christmas Baking Conversions

 Cups-to-grams conversion charts for Christmas cake, mince pies, stollen, and holiday baking.
 Dried fruit, nuts, spices, alcohol measurements, and all the festive ingredients you need — accurate and free.

-Christmas baking relies heavily on ingredients that don't appear in everyday recipe converters — dried fruit, glacé cherries, mixed spice, nuts, and alcohol measurements for feeding cakes.
-This guide covers all of them, with cups-to-grams conversions specific to festive baking.
+Christmas and New Year baking relies on ingredients that don't appear in everyday recipe converters — dried fruit, glacé cherries, mixed spice, nuts, and alcohol measurements for feeding cakes.
+This guide covers all of them, with cups-to-grams conversions specific to festive and winter baking.

 All cup values on this page are for US cups (237ml).
 If your recipe comes from Australia or New Zealand, use our cups-to-grams calculator and select UK/AU cup (250ml) for accurate results.